OCHA-DAP/hdx-python-api/README.md

 ### Facades

 You will most likely just need the simple facade.
-If you are in the HDX team, you may need to use the ScraperWiki facade which reports status to that platform (in which case replace "simple" with "scraperwiki" in the code below):
+If you are in the HDX team, you may need to use the ScraperWiki facade which reports status to that platform (in which case replace `simple` with `scraperwiki` in the code below):

     from hdx.facades.simple import facade